 “It is truly something that we can all rejoice in and celebrate,” Deacon Chair Amy Smith said.
 “Prayer has been answered, and God has revealed that this is exactly where Jitesh (pronounced Jiht-aysh) is supposed to be — with our church.”

 The congregation was fortunate for nearly three years to have the spiritual guidance of two outstanding interim pastors, the Rev. Richard Woodward and the Rev. Dr. Bernard Powell.
 And since last August, several substitute pastors have preached sermons both in person and via video during the lockdown.

-The Soans family — Jitesh, his wife, Lora Kumar, and 10-year-old daughter, Geneene — moved into the church parsonage last week.
-Geneene has been attending the Sherman School and will be a sixth-grade student in September.
+The Soans family — Jitesh, his wife, Lora Kumar, and 10-year-old daughter, Geneene — moved into the church parsonage and Geneene has been attending the Sherman School’s sixth-grade.
 In May, Lora earned her Master’s degree in Professional Counseling from Lancaster Bible College in Lancaster, PA.
 The family has lived in a Sherman home graciously loaned to them through June.
 Timing was everything.